Go back

 Architecture: Ampere vs. Ada Lovelace

-Ada Lovelace also adds hardware-accelerated ray tracing and DLSS capabilities.
-These features are irrelevant for pure AI workloads but reflect the generational advancement of the underlying silicon.
+Ada Lovelace also adds hardware-accelerated ray tracing and DLSS.
+These are irrelevant for pure AI workloads, but they reflect the generational advancement of the underlying silicon.

 Memory Bandwidth